- Refinancing is the process of replacing your current auto loan with a new loan.

 Now that you’ve done your research and collected all of your important documentation, it’s time to submit your applications.
 There are typically a few different ways of doing this, depending on the lender.
 You’ll likely be able to submit your application online or over the phone, but some smaller lenders may ask you to do it in person.

-Congratulations — at this point, you’re nearly done!
+Congratulations—at this point, you’re nearly done!
 Once you’ve been approved, your new lender will send you the loan paperwork with any additional requests for information.
-Your new financial institution will then pay off your old car loan, work with the DMV to transfer the title, and you’ll start making payments on your new loan with the terms you’ve settled on.
+Your loan provider will either transfer the money to you in a lump sum or repay your old car loan themselves.
+Then, your loan provider will work with the DMV to transfer the title.
+Finally, you’ll start making payments on your new loan with the terms you’ve settled on.

 The bottom line